 - Fees.
-Just like with traditional loans, you’ll need to stay up-to-date with your monthly payments.
+Just like with traditional loans and payday loans, you’ll need to stay up-to-date with your monthly payments.
 Peer-to-peer loans can come with fees for late payments or missed payments, early repayment or origination.
 It’s important to read any terms listed by the peer-to-peer lending site, as well as any terms listed within individual loan agreements sent by potential lenders.

 - Lower credit scores due to late payment or default.
 While consistent, on-time payments of P2P loans can boost credit scores, defaulting on a loan, missing payments or paying late will bring credit scores down.

 - Security.
 Because peer-to-peer loans are funded by individuals, they do not come with the same governmental or institutional protections as loans from banks and credit unions.

 - Availability.
 Due to state laws, peer-to-peer loans are not offered in all areas.
 Borrowers will have to research different P2P lenders to find options available where they live.

 Need a Peer-to-Peer Lender?
 Here’s What to Look For

 All lenders are different, so you’ll need to do some homework before you borrow.
 Be sure to check:

 - Lending requirements: Is there a minimum credit score?
 What are the requirements for credit history, income, etc.?

 - Loan types: mortgages, car loans, personal loans, etc.

 - Loan amount: What’s the minimum or maximum?